k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 Notes:

 -  Only **non-final** Globals are displayed in the Globals environment's table.
 Final Globals cannot be updated.
--  Globals variable values can be overridden per environment.
+-  Global variable values can be overridden per environment.
 New Global variables cannot be created per environment.
 -  When an implementation has been updated, for example; adding a new Global in Shared Objects, close and then open the Environment window to see the changes in the Globals grid table.

 ### Step 4 - Deploying the Environments